The search for definite answers on prostate cancer

 But the board has been criticised for its decision and many argue that their view is too narrow when it comes to this issue.

 “When the National Board of Social Welfare said no to screening, the question was whether screening is better than no screening.
 But this is not a relevant comparison, as there is already a form of unorganised mass screening under way.
-In Stockholm, around half of all 70-year-olds have been tested in the past two years,” says Olof Akre, Professor of Urology at the Department of Molecular Medicine and Surgery, Karolinska Institutet, and senior physician and head of the prostate cancer care flow at Karolinska University Hospital.
+In Stockholm, around half of all 70-year-olds have been tested in the past two years,” says Olof Akre, Professor of Oncological Surgery at the Department of Molecular Medicine and Surgery, Karolinska Institutet, and senior physician and head of the prostate cancer care flow at Karolinska University Hospital.

 He says that a large number of PSA samples are taken in Sweden, but that these samples are currently collected in a way that is anything but optimal.
 Many people are being tested who do not need to be, while others who could benefit from such testing miss out because they do not request it.
 Several regions, including Stockholm, are now instead preparing for organised prostate cancer testing where men of the right age will receive information on the test, be invited for testing in a structured manner, but be given the option of whether or not they wish to be tested.
 This is a development that he supports.